youldash/Pneumonia-Detection-from-Chest-X-Rays/FDA_submission.md

 - Analyzing the DICOM file again to ensuring that the Imaging Modality is “DX.”
 - Analyzing the DICOM file again to ensure that the Viewing Positions are valid AP and PA positions.

+If *any* of the three categories did not match the requirements, a warning message will then be presented telling the user that the image did not meet the expected criteria.

 **Preprocessing Steps:**

 **CNN Architecture:**